FaIhAjAlAmToPu/sharpDemo/LINQ/README.md

 }
 ```

-**Explanation**: Groups students by major, calculates the average score per group, and selects students with scores above their group’s average.
+**Explanation**: Uses `GroupBy` to group by major, calculates the average score per group with `Average`, and uses `SelectMany` to flatten the groups and select students with above-average scores.

 ---

-#### 14. Check If All Students Passed
+#### 13. Check If All Students Passed
 **Question**: Determine if all students have a score of at least 70.

 **Query Syntax**: